jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## What is Colour Constancy?

-- The concept of perceiving the ‘actual’ colours of an object despite suboptimal lighting conditions; human eyes do this very well as they can easily adapt
+- The concept of perceiving the ‘actual’ colours of an object despite suboptimal lighting conditions; human eyes do this very well
-- In computer vision this involves estimating the image’s original lighting conditions, then shifting the colours to look like it had normal lighting
+- In computer vision, this involves estimating the image’s original lighting conditions, then shifting the colours to look like it had normal lighting
 - Used for basic colour correction, e.g. changing white balance and/or brightness
 - Typical example would be a photo taken with yellow lighting, and shifting it to look like it was taken under white lighting
 - Makes images mostly invariant to brightness, illumination colour, and differing camera sensors